James Mu

 Transdermal Drug Delivery Prototyping

-Created methodology for prototyping printed electronic transdermal drug-delivery systems.
+Methodology for prototyping printed electronic transdermal drug-delivery systems.

 HIV and Cocaine on Brain Function